Weevarv2.0

 Useful tips#

 • Few changes per session is fine.
-Multiple changes are also fine, Weevar batches them and generates a single prompt that explains all of them in order.
+Multiple changes are also fine, Weevar batches them and generates a single prompt that explains them in order.

 • Pick the right target tool.
 Claude Code expects file paths.
 Codex expects line numbers.
 Generic gives you a tool-agnostic version.
 The dropdown is in Settings.